 Google is known to value quality content.
-But what actually defines quality for roofing website content?
-Roofing Webmasters’s guide to perfect content is a great resource to learn how to write and publish SEO-friendly pages.
-Contractors should also get up to date on the best practices for roofing seo in 2020.
-When asking a group of marketers to provide a definition for “quality content” you are likely to get different answers from each one.
+But what defines quality for roofing website content?
+Roofing Webmasters’ guide to perfect content is a great resource to learn how to write and publish SEO-friendly pages.
+Contractors should also get up to date on the best practices for roofing SEO in 2020.
+When asking a group of marketers to define “quality content,” you are likely to get different answers from each one.
 Why?
 Because although Google has emphasized what not to do when writing content, they have given little indication about what to do.
-That’s why you’ll often hear discrepancies between marketer’s about ideal content length, structure, and keyword placement.
+That’s why you’ll often hear discrepancies between marketers about ideal content length, structure, and keyword placement.
 Here’s what we know it to be:

 - Engaging: Good content engages the reader, which in this case will be prospective roofing customer

-- Unique: Quality content cannot be found elsewhere on the web (at least in identical form) but is instead exclusive to a page
+- Unique: Quality content cannot be found elsewhere on the web (at least in an identical form) but is instead exclusive to a page

 - Valuable: Worthwhile content satisfies a user’s need demonstrated through their search query and thus creates inherent value

 Google states the above characteristics within their Quality Guidelines.
 But even so, they remain vague depictions that lack specificity.
-Roofing contractors we talk to daily are looking for specifics about how to write great content for their website.
-On this page we will breakdown what engaging, unique, and valuable content, is from a practical standpoint, and how roofers can apply it to their company website in effort to increase rankings and generate more leads online.
-Everything covered on Roofing Webmasters is rooted in a common objective to help local contractors outperform competitors online and grow their business in 2020 and moving forward.
-When you view marketing techniques through that lens, it’s easier to buy in.
+Roofing contractors we talk to daily are looking for specifics about writing great content for their website.
+On this page, we will breakdown what engaging, unique, and valuable content is from a practical standpoint and how roofers can apply it to their company website to increase rankings and generate more leads online.
+Everything covered on Roofing Webmasters is rooted in a common objective to help local contractors outperform competitors online and grow their business in 2021 and moving forward.
+When you view marketing techniques through that lens, it’s easier to buy-in.

 How to Create Engaging Content for Roofers